Hefeweissen has been around for years.

 By the 1800’s there was a decline in brewing Weissbier.
 There were only two breweries brewing them by 1812.
 With this decline in these breweries, the license from the royals was pretty much useless.
 Once again Weissbier was open to the public to brew if they wanted.

 Wheat ales then became more popular to brew along with lagers.
 Georg Schneider became a prominent figure in brewing this style.
 His brewery brought wheat ale back from the depths.
-G. Schneider & Sohn Brewery is still brewing today and their beers can be found on the forgotten shelves of your liquor stores today.

 Tips on Brewing Your Own